 3 minute read

 I launched an Amazon Elastic Compute Cloud (Amazon EC2) instance, but I can't see it in the Amazon EC2 console.

-- The instance is running on another AWS account: If you don't see the EC2 instance in the output of the automation document, run the automation on your other AWS accounts to find the instance.
+The instance is running on another AWS account: If you don't see the EC2 instance in the output of the automation document, then run the automation on your other AWS accounts to find the instance.

-- The instance was launched as a Spot Instance, and the current Spot price exceeds your bid: If you don't see your Spot Instance in the output of the automation document, it's possible that the Spot instance was terminated.
+The instance was launched as a Spot Instance, and the current Spot price exceeds your bid: If you don't see your Spot Instance in the output of the automation document, then it's possible that the Spot instance was terminated.
 Spot Instances terminate automatically when your bid price is lower than the current Spot price.
 For current Spot prices, see Amazon EC2 Spot Instances pricing.